 Throughout, our clients, BAA, were fully supportive of a ‘front-loaded’ strategy that required the development of an infrastructure to support the archaeological process, recognising that this represented an opportunity to participate in an exciting and innovative project and, moreover, one that offered excellent value for money.

-We created a display for Heathrow Airport based upon our excavations at Terminal 5.
+Wessex Archaeology's Studio created a display for Heathrow Airport based upon our excavations at Terminal 5.
 Within the departure terminal lounge, two video screens showed a looped video telling the story of the excavations and the discoveries made.
-Beside them were cases containing replica artefacts from the site including pottery, a bonze spearhead a set of flint tools.
-A bespoke website was also created for this project.
+Beside them are cases containing replica artefacts from the site including pottery, a bronze spearhead a set of flint tools.
+We also created a bespoke website for this project.

 In archaeological terms, the Terminal 5 project has shown the value of investigating very large areas of landscape, revealing a remarkable history of human inhabitation over 9000 years, and showing how successive generations came to change the landscape they inherited.
 Fragments of a Neolithic cursus monument were excavated, as were prehistoric and Romano-British field systems and small farmsteads, an early Saxon settlement and medieval timber buildings.
 Memorable finds include bronze spearheads, well preserved wooden objects and pottery vessels from waterholes, the remains of a Roman lead font deliberately placed in a pit, and medieval silver coins.
 The digital archive is now available via the Archaeology Data Service (ADS).

 Digital recording systems are now commonplace in archaeology, but at the time the Framework Archaeology approach was ground-breaking.
 New forms of data capture and analysis were introduced and a new approach to publication was adopted.
 One of the results was to place much greater onus on the excavation team to not only record objectively the archaeology, but also to it interpret it – an empowering experience which has inspired a large section of British archaeology.